Fil0x/UCloudy/README.md

 UCloudy
 ======
-Simply rename and delete files stored in a variety of cloud services.
+Rename and delete files stored in a variety of cloud services with ease.